rstudio/leaflet/revdep/problems.md

 # windfarmGA

-Version: 1.1.1
+Version: 1.2.1

 ## In both

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespace in Imports field not imported from: ‘RandomFields’
+    Namespaces in Imports field not imported from:
+      ‘RandomFields’ ‘data.table’
       All declared Imports should be used.
     ```